AnneSoBen/obitools_workflow/README.md

 ## About

-This is a snakemake workflow based on the obitools suite of programs, that analyzes DNA metabarcoding data.
+This is a Snakemake workflow based on the obitools suite of programs, that analyzes DNA metabarcoding data.

 Sequence analysis is performed with the obitools (Boyer et al. 2016) and sumaclust (Mercier et al. 2013) through a Snakemake pipeline (Mölder et al. 2021).